JainyGandhi/Financial-Data-Analysis/README.md

 # Financial-Data-Analysis
- Sure!
-Here's a draft for your README file on GitHub, incorporating the key topics explored:
 Welcome to the Financial Data Analysis and Visualization project!
 This repository contains a comprehensive guide and resources for leveraging Power Query to preprocess and transform financial data, and subsequently create insightful and dynamic financial dashboards and reports.

 **⭐ Key Topics Explored ⭐**